jordangomes/WindowsLab/readme.md

 # Management Host Passwords
 management_host_1_password: 'the password for your management host'

+# PKI Passwords
+pki01_password: 'the password for your root PKI server'
+pki02_password: 'the password for your intermedite PKI server'

+# connector server passwords
+conn01_password: 'the password for your connector server'

+# test server passwords
+test_server_password: 'the password for your test servers'
 ```
 5. Encrypt the ansible file with 'ansible-vault encrypt secrets_file.enc'
 6. modify the roles/create_windows_server/defaults/main.yml to fit your proxmox setup